gungunfebrianza/BackToCodingPython/README.md

 **Note** :

-**If you're using virtual environments (recommended), you can just use `pip` inside the activated environment as it will automatically use the correct version.**
+**If we are using virtual environments (recommended), we can just use `pip` inside the activated environment as it will automatically use the correct version.**

 **Pro tip:**

-**You can also install packages using Python directly to ensure you're using the right version:**
+**You can also install packages using Python directly to ensure we are using the right version:**

 ```
 python3 -m pip install package_name
 ```

-This method is the most explicit and safest way to ensure you're installing packages for the correct Python version.
+This method is the most explicit and safest way to ensure we are installing packages for the correct Python version.